bbrubach/bbrubach.github.io/index.md

 <h2>Professional service</h2>

-Program Committee for AAAI-20 main track and AI for Social Impact (AISI) track.
-Reviews for CPM, Networks, TALG, WAOA, and WABI.
+Program Committee for AAAI-20 main track and AI for Social Impact (AISI) track, ICML 2020, and NeurIPS 2020.
+Reviews for FOCS, ESA, CPM, Networks, TALG, WAOA, and WABI.